alchemy-swift/alchemy/README.md

 You can also report bugs, suggest features, or just say hi on [Github discussions](https://github.com/alchemy-swift/alchemy/discussions) and [Discord](https://discord.gg/74Bq29q22u).

+##

-👋 Thanks for checking out Alchemy - if you'd like to help support please ⭐️ the project on GitHub!
+👋 Thanks for checking out Alchemy!